dylan-kwon/android-toast-helper/README.md

 # Android Toast Helper

 Toast Helper is a library designed to facilitate the use of Toast notifications while hiding Android dependencies.

 ## Necessity

 Although Toasts are frequently used in many apps and screens, they can be challenging to use in layers that aim to exclude framework dependencies, such as MVVM's ViewModel.

 For instance, after adding or deleting data in an app, you might use a Toast to notify the user.
-Typically, to achieve this in a ViewModel, you would define a state or event for the Toast execution and observe it in the UI to handle.
+Typically, to achieve
+this in a ViewModel, you would define a state or event for the Toast execution and observe it in the UI to handle.
 However, event-based implementations like SharedFlow risk losing events, and state-based implementations like StateFlow can lead to unintended duplicate processing during reconstructions, such as screen rotations.
+Therefore, additional
-Therefore, additional measures are needed to prevent these issues.
+measures are needed to prevent these issues.

 I find these steps cumbersome and excessive just to execute a Toast.
 The purpose of this library is to make using Toasts easy.

-## Install
+## Installation

 ```kotlin
 dependencyResolutionManagement {